 Working around the hip and lower back when hip OA is affecting how you move overall

-Addressing compensatory tension in areas that have been under extra load due to altered movement patterns
+Addressing tightness in areas that have been under extra load due to changes in how you move

 A conversation about activity, pacing, and what to expect as you work toward your goals

 Results vary between individuals.
-We don’t promise specific outcomes.
-What we can offer is an honest, evidence-informed assessment and a clear plan for what we’re doing and why.
+We do not promise specific outcomes.
+What we can offer is an honest, evidence-informed assessment and a clear plan for what we are doing and why.

 How It Fits With Your Other Care

-Massage therapy works best for OA when it’s part of a broader approach.
-The OARSI guidelines — an international standard for OA care — recommend exercise and education as the foundation.
-Hands-on care, when used, is most effective alongside those core strategies.
+Massage therapy works best for OA when it is part of a broader approach.
+The OARSI guidelines recommend exercise and education as the foundation of OA care.
+Hands-on care, when used, works best alongside those core strategies.

-If you’re already working with a physiotherapist, your GP, or a surgeon, massage therapy can fit alongside that without conflict.
-We communicate with other providers when relevant and when you’ve given us permission to do so.
+If you are already working with a physiotherapist, your GP, or a surgeon, massage therapy can fit alongside that care without conflict.
+We communicate with other providers when it is relevant and when you have given us permission.

-If you’re preparing for a knee or hip replacement, or recovering from one, massage therapy may also be appropriate depending on timing and your surgeon’s guidance.
-We’ll cover that in detail in upcoming posts in this series.
+If you are preparing for or recovering from a knee or hip replacement, massage therapy may also be a good fit depending on timing and your surgeon’s guidance.
+We cover that in the next two posts in this series.

-Massage therapy for OA tends to be most relevant for people who:
+Massage therapy for OA tends to be most useful for people who:

-Have significant muscle tension or soft tissue restriction around the affected joint
+Have significant muscle tension or soft tissue tightness around the affected joint

 Are finding activity difficult and want support getting movement back on track

-Want a complementary approach alongside exercise and medical management
+Want a hands-on approach alongside exercise and medical management

-OA is a condition involving age-related joint changes.
-Pain is real and can be significant — but it’s also influenced by the nervous system, by beliefs about movement, and by how active or inactive a person has been.
-Our goal is to support you in moving better and feeling more confident in your body, alongside whatever else you’re doing for your health.
+OA involves age-related changes in joint tissue.
+Pain is real and can be significant.
+But it is also shaped by the nervous system, by beliefs about movement, and by how active a person has been.
+Our goal is to support you in moving better and feeling more confident in your body, alongside whatever else you are doing for your health.

 Related reading: What Is Osteoarthritis, Really? — Movement Is Medicine for Osteoarthritis